Ahli/AhliObs-SC2-Mod/README.md

 ### All Changes compared to WCS GameHeart 1.25/Americas
 - **Changes**
-  - new feature: added new graphs:
+  - Upgrade Notifications:
+    - icon can now be clicked to select the facility researching it
+    - now dynamically change to reflect alliance colors
+    - are now enabled in games with 1-4 players
+    - labels will resize to make their text fit
+  - Workers killed Notifications:
+    - are now enabled when there are 2-4 players
+    - now dynamically change to reflect alliance colors
+  - Graphs:
-    - Resources Lost differential graph on Hotkey Numpad3
+    - added Resources Lost differential graph on Hotkey Numpad3
-    - Resources Gathered comparative graph on Hotkey Numpad4
+    - added Resources Gathered comparative graph on Hotkey Numpad4
+  - Minimap:
-  - new feature: player camera positions are now shown on minimap in 1vs1
+    - player camera positions are now shown on minimap in 1vs1
+  - World:
-  - new feature: neutral units are selectable through the fog
+    - neutral units are selectable through the fog
-  - Workers Killed Notifications are now enabled when there are 2-4 players
-  - Upgrade Notifications are enabled in games with 1-4 players
-  - labels in Upgrade Notifications will resize to make their text fit
+  - Leaderpanel:
-  - added production tab to leaderpanel that can be used to display chrono boost near the unit icon
+    - added production tab that allows observer interfaces to display information near unit icons.
+Supported are:
+      - Chrono Boost
+    - removed Reaper's KD8 Charges from the structures tab
+    - fixed Reactors, Tech Labs and rich Refineries/Assimilators/Extractors creating multiple buttons
+  - General:
     - moved default observed player from 14 to 15 (Hostile).
 This allows 14 player FFAs
-  - Upgrade Notifications' icon can now be clicked to select the facility researching it
-  - production tags and notifications now dynamically change to reflect alliance colors
-  - added technical assistance for Observer Interfaces
+  - Features for Observer Interfaces:
     - saves the player slot number of each player to the PlayerId score
       - this assists observer interfaces in figuring out which Player Id is the left/right player in 1vs1 matches
     - saves the player status in the PlayerStatus score